 To affiliate your club with the Animal Justice student program for this school year, please fill out this form.
-(Note that you should complete the form even if your club has been registered in past years, as we require up-to-date contact information.)
+(Note that you should complete the form even if your club has been registered in past years, so we have upto-date contact information.)